 Requirements for gaining accreditation as an ARMS Accredited Research Manager (Foundation) or ARMF

 To become accredited, candidates must:

-- Attend five module workshops.
+- Participate in five module workshops offered face to face, as online virtual meetings or as a complete online module.
 Three of the completed modules must be compulsory and the remaining two elective modules are of the participant's personal preference.

 - Complete the multiple choice assessment for each of the five modules.
 Candidates must achieve a minimum score of 75% to pass this assessment.